Science Traveler Series by J.L. Greger

 From The Back Cover: This thriller won the 2015 Public Safety Writers Association Contest for best published novel.

 About The Author: JL Greger is no longer a biology professor at the University of Wisconsin-Madison, instead she’s putting tidbits of science into her medical mystery and suspense novels: The Flu Is Coming, Murder: A New Way to Lose Weight, Ignore the Pain, Malignancy, I Saw You in Beirut, Riddled with Clues, and A Pound of Flesh, Sorta.
 Besides writing, her favorite activities are spending time with Bug, her Japanese Chin dog, and traveling to exotic locations.
-She incorporates both of these activities into her novels.
+She incorporates both activities into her novels.
 Bug is the only non-fictional character in her books.
-You can learn more about her from her website is www.jlgreger.com

 Product Details: